4dsoftware/mia/README.md

 5) (Adherent Cells Only) Step 4 calculates filter radius and disk radius for dark cell detection in the reference image, which will be used for other images in the folder to save computation time.

 6) (Adherent Cells Only) Step 5 analyzes the dark resting cells in reference image.
 The analyzed image is shown in the preview windows.
+The analysis result is shown in the table below the preview window.

 7) Step 6 analyzes all images in the folder.
+The processed image is shown in the preview window as well.
+The locations of the cells are automatically saved in spreadsheets.
+Users can also save one image of interest by clicking on the save button at the top-left corner.
+At any step, users can change the crop size to be able to switch from fast computation to accurate calculation.

 More detailed tutorial and examples can be found in Tutorial.pdf.

 ## Example

 Here an example of using MIA to process two adherent cell images is shown.
 The example images are also included with the package.
 We use the default options in the popup menus.
 In Step 1, we change the image folder to “adherent_test” (choosing this folder instead of clicking on the folder).
 The two TIFF files will show in current directory.
 In Step 2, we click on either image, the preview window on the right of the tool will show the image.
 In Step 3, we analyze the bright mitotic cells in the image.
 The analysis is dependent on Circle Radius and Crop Size, which are automatically defined in Step 2.
 However, one can adjust these two values.
-Here we use 300 as crop size to expedite the process for illustration purposes (Figure 3).
+Here we use 300 as crop size to expedite the process for illustration purposes.
+In Step 4, we need to calculate the two parameters from the reference image.
+This will take some time, but is not always required.
+One can directly type input values into the two text boxes.
+The values will be used in Step 5 and 6.
+Using the radii calculated from Step 4, we are able to get the processed reference image after clicking Step 5.
+In Step 6, we process all images in the folder.
+Users can also save one image of interest by clicking on the save button at the top-left corner.
+The image will automatically be save into the current folder with JPEG format.

 ## Notes